bfeitknecht/vault/vault/sem2/AuW/UE/u/bf/AuW-u04-bf.md

 ## (a)

 Let $X$ be the expected value of streets with flowers.
-We recall that the trip is a disaster
+We recall that the trip is a disaster, if $X \geq \frac 3 4$
 $$
 \Pr[X \geq t] \leq \frac {\mathbb E[X]} t
 $$